 By Ike Zimbel • April 8, 2016 PSW Top 20 presented by Renkus-Heinz When I was coming up through the ranks at a sound company in the early 1980s, I did a lot of folk festivals.
 Within a few years I went from mixing a small satellite stage (with monitors from front of house) to main stage monitor mixer and then to main stage FOH mixer.
 During this process I transitioned from running my own show on the small stage to being an active participant in every changeover as the monitor engineer to watching helplessly from FOH while changeovers took way longer than I felt they needed to.
 I was also exposed to various festival management’s attempts to organize the changeovers, which ran the gamut from having a really good stage manager to trying way too hard to “simplify” everything by using color codes exclusively.
 (Seriously, even to the exclusion of numbers, as in, “What channel is that mic in?”
 “It’s in red.”
 “Really?
 So what input is that on the snake?”
 “Red.”)
 Through all of this, I noticed an important truth: No matter who was on the stage, and no matter what instruments they were playing, they all had to stand (or sit) somewhere on the stage.
 So I thought, “Why not put the mics where the people are going to end up?”
 And we all lived happily ever after.
 I’ll explain how that works shortly, but first a few guiding principles and features.
 1) All inputs always appear in the same order at each mixing console.
 A sample festival patch input list. (click to enlarge) 2) That order is always from left to right as viewed from FOH (i.e., stage right to stage left when you’re on stage).
 3) This puts all faders under your fingertips, and in line-of-sight with the stage.
 4) All inputs are clearly labeled for their position on the stage, using existing and well-known terminology like “1, 2, 3, 4 and “Left” and “Right.”
 5) This system is scalable to any size stage.
 Making It Happen Here’s how to set this up for a 24-input festival stage.
 Remember, it’s a scalable method, so for most typical club stages, you can go smaller, and for concert stages, you can go larger.
 First, the requirements: 1) At minimum there needs to be four identical sub-snakes (in a pinch you can use the main snake head as one of the four, or on a smaller stage, two 12-pairs instead of four 6-pairs).
 In this case it’s six to eight channels each.
 2) Drum kit microphones, to taste.
 I usually favor kick and two overheads with “whatever works” for snare, toms, hi-hat, etc. As long as it fits in the first five channels, with a bass direct box (DI) in channel six.
 (That is, if the stage is supplied with a drum kit and bass rig.
 If, not, the bass can be one of the instrument DIs noted below).
 3) Six DIs, preferably active ones and preferably identical.
 4) Six identical instrument mics on identical stands.
 5) Six identical vocal mics on identical stands.
 6) Some quality cloth tape and a Sharpie to label the DIs and the mic stand bases in this sequence: DI-1, Off Stage Right (OSR) DI-2, Stage Right (SR) DI-3, Center Stage Right (CSR) A sample stage plot that depicts a clear, logical approach. (click to enlarge) DI-4, Center Stage Left (CSL) DI-5, Stage Left (SL) DI-6, Off Stage Left (OSL) Inst-1, Off Stage Right (OSR) Inst-2, Stage Right (SR) Inst-3, Center Stage Right (CSR) Inst-4, Center Stage Left (CSL) Inst-5, Stage Left (SL) Inst-6, Off Stage Left (OSL) Vox-1, Off Stage Right (OSR) Vox-2, Stage Right (SR) Vox-3, Center Stage Right (CSR) Vox-4, Center Stage Left (CSL) Vox-5, Stage Left (SL) Vox-6, Off Stage Left (OSL) Now drop a stage box in each corner of the stage.
 Each box is going to have three of each kind of input in it, so: Box-A, Upstage Right, Drums 1-3, DIs 1-3 Box-B, Upstage Left, Drums 4-6, DIs 4-6 Box-C, Downstage Right, Inst 1-3, Vox 1-3 Box-D, Downstage Left, Inst 4-6, Vox 4-6 As you can see from the stage plot graphic that accompanies this article, as soon as you place a musician anywhere on the stage, they’ll be very close to a vocal mic, an instrument mic and a DI.
 Read the rest of this post 1 2 About Ike Ike Zimbel Freelance RF technician Ike Zimbel is a wireless frequency coordinator and tech based in Toronto.
 Reach him via LinkedIn.
 Ike is a freelance RF technician available for tours, one-offs, off-site frequency coordination and consulting on RF issues. http://zimbelaudio.com Comments Have something to say about this PSW content?
 Leave a comment!
 Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
 Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Save my name, email, and website in this browser for the next time I comment.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tim Hite says Nice way to organize things Ike.
 Tagged with: Concerts Festivals Ike Zimbel Interconnect Microphones Sound Reinforcement Wire · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.
+Subscribe Today!